ccdavis/flrdata/post.md

 2011|2|538063|9999999.0
 ```

+Now that's interesting.

 There's a lot more to uncover in this dataset.
 For example one might hypothesize that home equity loans drove the swing in home values.
 WE could look at only those households with second mortgages (variable MORT2.)
 Another trend noticed in some regions was the over-representation of  minorities and recent immigrants in foreclosures.
 We can't study foreclosures directly with this dataset, but we could look at second mortgages, home values, ethnicity, income and other variables to learn more.
+To study this last question you'd need to join the people and households tables.